ESOL

 Pathways to ESOL Endorsement

-3. Take 60-hour college courses, aligned with the FLORIDA TEACHER STANDARDS for ESOL ENDORSEMENT 2010.
-All college courses must be evaluated prior to awarding credit.
-Click here to download the ESOL Transcript Review form and Checklist.
+• Take 60-hour college courses aligned with the FLORIDA TEACHER STANDARDS for ESOL ENDORSEMENT 2010.
+All college courses must be evaluated before credit is awarded.
+Please fill out the ESOL Transcripts Review form and read the Checklist.

-4. Pass the Florida Teaching Certification Examination (FTCE) test for ESOL K-12 and take two ESOL Endorsement courses.
+Pass the Florida Teaching Certification Examination (FTCE) test for ESOL K-12 and take two ESOL Endorsement courses.
+Click HERE for Test Preparation Strategies.

 ESOL Courses and Teacher Categories